-The head of the Certifying Authority (CA) is the Minister of Rural Development.
-The Minister delegated the actual fulfilment of the tasks to the Financial Unit of the Finance, Supervision and Accreditation Department of the MRD.
+The Secretariat of the Certifying Authority (CA) is the Financial and Monitoring Unit of the Department of Rural Development (DRD) of the MARD.
 The functions of the CA are thereby fully separated from the MA functions.
+The Head of the CA is the head of the Financial and Monitoring Unit.